ElijahElliotP/CLHR/README.md

 ### Example Input Folder Structure
 ![Example Input Folders](http://i.imgur.com/9w6rIyY.png)

-Please excuse the 'output' in the folder names, that is leftover from converting the files into ASCII format.
+Note: here the 'output' in the folder names is leftover from converting the files into ASCII format.

 ## Output Files
 The script provides automatic generation of `.asc` files and geoTiff files with the appropriate spatial information (the `.asc` files are accompanied by a `.prj`).
 As well it can be helpful to look at the matrix at many different stages, so a simple `.csv` can be output for the regions and the individuals.
 One text file per individual is written out with the MST and a `.csv` file is made in the root folder to have all the MSTs tabulated.
 All of the output files will be found in the output folder specified in the configuration file, inside of the folder with the corresponding resolution number.
 There is also going to be a `.done` file in each individual’s folder.
 This is to facilitate faster recovery time if something goes wrong.
-To redo an individual, you must delete that this.
+To redo an individual, you must delete this file.

 ### Example Output Folder Structure
 ![Example Output Folders](http://i.imgur.com/SrVlTSh.png)